gallochris/people/_posts/2014-09-10-ginny-redish.md

 ---
 layout: post
 title: Ginny Redish
-preview: It isn't only about what I have to say, it's about hearing the other person in your head as you're writing.
+preview: It's about hearing the other person in your head as you're writing.
 link: Write Like a Human
 ---